 4. Let’s Travel!
 Shared Reading Time

 As reading teachers who are sincere in making reading an interactive activity, we can take in the shared reading time.
-How to do this?
+How do I do this?

-In a more interesting note, ask a volunteer reader in your class to read storybooks or picture books to your chosen class at a higher level.
-Choose a class that is a year higher to the class you are handling.
+On a more interesting note, ask a volunteer reader in your class to read storybooks or picture books to your chosen class at a higher level.
+Choose a class that is a year higher than the class you are handling.

 To foster collaboration, you have to plan the activity in advance with the reading teacher of your chosen class so he/she can also choose a volunteer reader from his/her class.